 SPRINKLE the parsley and breadcrumbs over the crab mixture and mix gently but fully, once again trying not to break the lumps.
 Be careful not to mash them too much, you want the lumps to be whole.

 COVER the bowl with plastic wrap and refrigerate for at least 1 hour.
+(I put them in the refrigerator usually a few hours before cooking.)

 Or make 12 2-inches wide by 1-inch thick cakes and serve as an appetizer